Thank you for visiting my website. My name is Kenneth Sebastian, and I go by either Ken or Sebastian.

-I’m a proud parent of two rescue dogs who will most certainly “lock their jaws” around your heart <3
+I am the proud parent of a rescue cat, and two rescue dogs who will most certainly “lock their jaws” …around your heart.

 PhD.
 2017.
 American University, School of Public Affairs